KatsuteDev/simplehttpserver/README.md

 </table>
 <!-- GitHub Copilot Disclaimer -->

- - Found a bug?
-Post it in [issues](https://github.com/KatsuteDev/simplehttpserver/issues).
- - Want to further expand our project?
-[Fork](https://github.com/KatsuteDev/simplehttpserver/fork) this repository and submit a [pull request](https://github.com/KatsuteDev/simplehttpserver/pulls).

 #### 💻 Running Tests Locally

 For local tests you can use Java 8+, however only methods in the Java 8 API may be used.
 The `src/main/java9` folder should not be marked as a source root.